menteaship/menteaship-home/src/pages/code-of-conduct/index.md

 Michael Antry <me@michaelantry.com>

-Keith Chester <kchester@gmail.com>

 ### Source
 This anti-harassment policy is based on the [example policy](http://geekfeminism.wikia.com/wiki/Community_anti-harassment) from the Geek Feminism wiki, created by the Geek Feminism community.